PrimeTimeTran/next-blog/data/blog/system-design/build-backend-api.md

 ---
 draft: false
-date: '2019-08-20'
+date: '2017-08-20'
 title: 'System Design: Build a Backend API with Flask'
-summary: 'Create a web api using Flask, a micro web framework written in Python.'
+summary: 'Create a RESTful web api using Flask, a micro web framework written in Python.
+Serve data to client side apps using REST & minimal setup thanks to the robust & simple Flask framework.'
 tags: ['system design', 'flask', 'python']
 ---